zed0/tomb-helper/README.md

 - `Down` (can take a distance, which defaults to `100.0`)

 The available keys are listed in the [livesplit_hotkey library documentation](https://docs.rs/livesplit-hotkey/0.5.0/livesplit_hotkey/linux/enum.KeyCode.html).

+## Cutscene blacklist file
+The cutscene blacklist is the list of timings that are used to configure the time until cutscenes can be skipped.

+The default value is [the list](https://gist.github.com/Atorizil/734a7649471f0fa0a2a9f92a167e294b) that is used by both this tool and @Atorizil's [SOTTR Cutscene Skipper](https://github.com/Atorizil/SOTTR-Cutscene-Skipper).
+If you want to use a different file (e.g. to try out some new timings) you can use a pastebin or github gist.
+Local files may be supported at some point.